jonilaserson/curation_magic/README.md

 print(len(df_subset))
 ```

-    801
+    200

 ### Curate a subset using relative bounds

 The fact that the condition boundaties are given in absolute integer numbers is actually a limitation:
-Say we are willing to have some flexibility with regard to the number of negatives we curate (i.e. anything in the range 320-480 is fine), but within the chosen set of negatives, we would like at most 25% to be with birad=2.
-Since we don't know how many negatives we'll turn up with, there is no way to put a tight upper bound (in absolute numbers) on the number of birad=2 samples.
+Say we are willing to have some flexibility with regard to the number of negatives we curate (i.e. anything in the range 90-110 is fine), but within the chosen set of negatives, we would like 49-51% to be females.
+Since we don't know how many negatives we'll turn up with, there is no way to put a tight bound (in absolute numbers) on the number of negative female samples.

 What we want is to be able to bound a query relative to the (yet unknown) number of samples that satisfy a previous query.
 So an alternative way to provide boundaries is in the form of a *fraction* relative to the resulting set satisfying a different query.